MajeedMirza/HAMS/README.md

 # HAMS
-Home Automation and Monitoring System
+The Home Automation and Monitoring System

 ## About
-The home monitoring and automation system allows users to remotely interact and observe various environmental aspects of their homes remotely through a cellphone app.
+The Home Monitoring and Automation System or HAMS allows users to remotely interact and observe various environmental aspects of their homes remotely through a mobile app.
 The system monitors the following:
 - Temperature
 - Humidity
+- Smoke, Gas presence
-- Smoke, Gas presence, Flame (fire)
+- Flame (fire)
 - Flooding
 - Garage door status and control

-In case of an emergency all units of the system will sound an alarm and flash a red LED to alarm the residents in the house, as well as sending mobile notifications in case the residents are outside.
+In case of an emergency all units of the system will sound an alarm and flash a red LED to alert residents in the house, as well as send mobile notifications to notify home owners of any events.

-This project can help reduce damage to users’ homes by quickly identifying an emergency notifying them in case of an emergency when they are outside.
-In addition to giving the users the ability to monitor their houses at all times, the system will also allow the users to check on their garage door and open or close it automatically in case someone forgot to close the garage door open or someone got locked out without a key.
+This project will help reduce damage to users’ homes by quickly identifying an emergency and notifying them of the event.
+In addition to giving the users the ability to monitor their houses at all times, the system will also allow the users to check on their garage door and open or close it remotely from anywhere with an internet connection.
+HAMS offers live sensor readings to users through the HAMS app, all sensor values are logged to a secure cloud database.
+Log history is available for users to view in the HAMS app as well.

 ## Functional Requirements
 - HAMS sounds alarms within the house if an emergency is detected
-- HAMS notifies users by pushing notification to their phones if an emergency is detected
+- HAMS notifies users by pushing notifications to their phones if an emergency is detected
 - HAMS allows users constant monitoring of their homes through a mobile app with live readings from sensors
-- HAMS provides users with control of their garage doors through a mobile app
+- HAMS provides users control of their garage doors through the HAMS app
-- HAMS logs sensor readings every 10 minutes in a database to allow users to look through their home’s history
+- HAMS logs sensor readings every 10 seconds in a database to allow users to look through their home’s history